 Overall, debt levels for the group remain very high relative to the regulated asset base.
 As of 31 December 2019, HF's reported leverage stood at 86.5% of LHR's RAB.
-Over the last five years leverage increased by two percentage points as the company migrated some of its subordinated debt sitting above HF in the Heathrow airport corporate structure to the HF group in a bid to simplify its capital
+Over the last five years leverage increased by two percentage points as the company migrated some of its subordinated debt sitting above HF in the Heathrow airport corporate structure to the HF group in a bid to simplify its capital structure from four to three classes of debt.
+HF has sought to maintain headroom of five percentage points against the covenant included in its Notes (Net Debt to RAB covenant of 92.5%).

 Given the magnitude of the reduction in earnings associated with traffic declines, HF is expected to trigger default financial covenants included in its debt documentation, namely group Net Debt/RAB of 92.5% (both at the December 2020 and December 2021 calculation date) and Interest Cover Ratio of 1.0x (at the December 2020 calculation date).
 In addition, the group's debt documentation includes covenants at the level of HSP.
 Given the contraction in cash flows, HSP's Interest Cover Ratio is expected to trigger lock-up levels at the December 2020 calculation date, which means that the company will not be permitted to upstream cash to HF.
 In the context of the trigger of default financial covenants, HF launched a consent solicitation process and obtained a waiver for the Interest Cover Ratio covenant and to increase the HF Net Debt/RAB threshold to 95% in 2020 and 93.5% in 2021.
 In addition, as part of the process, HF proposed a prohibition on dividend payments for the duration of the waiver period or, if later, until Net Debt/RAB reaches the level of 87.5% or below.
+The group does not expect further covenant breaches in 2021.